-25 genius ways to fine-tune Spotify
+25 best Spotify tips and tricks: genius ways to fine-tune Spotify

 Once the accounts are paired up, you’ll be able to share what you’re listening to on Spotify with your Discord friends, who’ll be able to play the song on their own device by tapping the button.
 Even better, they can listen along live, basically transforming you into a gaming DJ (NB: this final feature requires a Spotify Premium account).

-10) Peek behind the lyrics
+10) Get the lyrics right

-Annoying would-be home karaoke enthusiasts everywhere, Spotify recently removed the real-time lyrics display from its desktop app.
-Bummer.
-In its place comes the new Behind The Lyrics feature, created in association with Genius – and while it’s probably not as useful or fun as the old mode, and currently only available on a handful of tracks via the mobile app, it’s still worth a look.

-You can access Behind The Lyrics by dragging down on the artwork of supported tracks, whereupon you’ll be treated to a mix of lyrics and real-time annotations.
-It’s an interesting peek into what’s possible – it just needs to be rolled out to cover much more of Spotify’s library.
+It’s frustratingly (but perhaps understandably, given the millions of songs on the platform) not available for every single track, but Spotify now offers real-time lyric display for songs, ensuring you don’t keep getting the words wrong when you’re drunkenly belting out “Halleluyah” in the back of an Uber at 3am.
+On the mobile app, just scroll down slightly on the song display and you’ll see the lyrics, lighting up as they’re sung in true karaoke style.

 11) Spoti-hi-fi

 Listening through tinny computer speakers?
 Tsk.
-A Chromecast Audio (£30) allows any old hi-fi or set of speakers to be turned into a wireless Spotify streamer, controllable from your phone, tablet or computer.
-Alternatively, buy a speaker with Spotify Connect, and you’ve got that functionality built right in.
+The now-discontinued Google Chromecast Audio allowed any old hi-fi or set of speakers to be turned into a wireless Spotify streamer, controllable from your phone, tablet or computer – but sadly we’re still waiting on a true successor, be it made by Google or someone else.
+What you can do buy a speaker with Spotify Connect on board, and you’ve got that functionality built right in.
+An Amazon Echo or Echo Dot can, for instance, be physically hooked up to your old hi-fi via a 3.5mm stereo cable and play anything from your Spotify account via Connect.

-Got a Sonos speaker (or maybe a bunch of them, if you’re lucky) at home?
-Then you’ll be able to control it direct from any device running the Spotify mobile app – even if you’re not currently on your home Wi-Fi network.
-And any Spotify app-using visitors can hop on and play their own library without having to download the Sonos app.
-Spotify is the first music service to get these kind of rich, built-in Sonos controls – look out for them via an October software update.

 12) Speak ‘n Spotify